 The land that makes up Leopold’s Preserve has a rich history, spanning from the prehistoric period up to modern day.
-Archeologic and historic research have revealed unique information about the people who traversed, settled, lived and died here.
+Archaeologic and historic research have revealed unique information about the people who traversed, settled, lived and died here.

 American Indians traveled through this area from as early as 10,500 years ago.
 Stone tools recovered from archeological sites on the property reflect how people adapted to their changing climate and resources.
 The discovery of one Early Woodland Period projectile point suggests that Indian peoples continued utilizing this landscape until at least 2,500 years ago.

 By 1731, Prince William County had been established.
 In 1724 Robert “King” Carter, a wealthy and prominent Virginian, obtained 90,000 acres in land grants across much of Virginia.
-What is now Leopold’s was included in the over 12,000-acre Broad Run Tract, which was divided around 1743 among Carter’s heirs into 4,000-acre tracts.
+What is now the Preserve was included in the over 12,000-acre Broad Run Tract, which was divided around 1743 among Carter’s heirs into 4,000-acre tracts.

 Edward Carter, Carter’s grandson, established his 4,000-acre Cloverland Farm by 1797.
 And Edward Carter’s son, John Hill Carter, inherited 2,039 acres from that tract on which he established Falkland Farm by 1823.
-The vast majority of Leopold’s Preserve is contained within Falkland Farm.
+The vast majority of Leopold’s Preserve is contained within the former Falkland Farm.
 John Hill Carter, like his forefathers, profited from the ownership of enslaved people who grew wheat and raised sheep for wool.
 Over time, Carter sold several sections of Falkland.
 The Manassas Gap Railroad Company took some of his land in 1851 for their planned track between Alexandria and Staunton.
 Carter and his neighbors likely profited from the increased demand for goods prior to the American Civil War.

-By 1900, most of the interior of Leopold’s was being cultivated for corn, oats, wheat and hay, and some land owners operated dairy or poultry farms.
+By 1900, most of the interior of the Preserve was being cultivated for corn, oats, wheat and hay, and some land owners operated dairy or poultry farms.
 Only a few stands of trees remained of what was originally an entirely wooded area, according to a Civil War era map, and much of that was likely managed for timber.
-Most of the wooded areas that can be seen today in Leopold’s are young forests.
+Most of the wooded areas that can be seen today in Leopold’s Preserve are young forests.

 Robert "King" Carter, 1663-1732.
 Unidentified artist.
-Oil on canvas, c.1720
+Oil on canvas, c.1720.

-Teachers and students pose outside the Thoroughfare Colored/North Fork School in 1909
+Teachers and students pose outside the Thoroughfare Colored/North Fork School in 1909.